Chapter Three: Residence

 At last the girl from the wall raised her hand.
 "Aisha," she said, by way of introduction, in a tone that suggested she was offering the name rather than required to give it.
 "I don't think I'm afraid it will take something from me."

 "I'm afraid it won't."
 Aisha's hands unfolded in her lap.
-"That we go through all of this, every assessment, every session, every optimized protocol, and at the end I'm still the same shape I was before, just moving faster."
+"That we go through all of this and at the end I'm still the same same as I was before, only moving faster."
 She looked directly at Dr. Patel.
 "That it changes the processing but not the outcome."

 The room held very still.
-Mateo was watching Aisha with the expression he wore when he was revising a model.
+Mateo was watching Aisha as though revising a model.

 Theo had stopped looking at his hands.